-In this article, I’ll be recommending 15 fast-growing evergreen shrubs for the sake of your privacy, shade, and screening.
+I’ll recommend 15 fast-growing evergreen shrubs in this article for your privacy, shade, and screening.

-So, are you fed up with seeing your next-door neighbor taking out the trash, or seeing their dog poop in the yard?
+So, are you fed up with seeing your next-door neighbor taking out the trash or their dog poop in the yard?
 There’s a simple solution to this, and that’s evergreen shrubs.

 Fastest Growing Evergreen Shrubs For Privacy and Shade

-That’s not all, these shrubs act as shelters to pollinators, and it offers them food as well.
+That’s not all, these shrubs act as shelters for pollinators, and it offers them food as well.
 The same goes for birds and other small, tree-loving animals.

 READ: List of Trees For Privacy From Neighbors

-To be certain your shrubs get off on the right foot, select species that work in your USDA Hardiness Zone.
+To ensure your shrubs get off on the right foot, select species that work in your USDA Hardiness Zone.

-The next thing to do is dig a hole that’s about two times the width of the pot, but make it have the same depth.
-Then spread out the roots with your fingers by roughing up the root ball.
+The next thing to do is dig a hole about two times the width of the pot but make it have the same depth.
+Then spread the roots with your fingers by roughing the root ball.

 SEE: Fast-Growing Shade Trees In Texas

-Fill up the hole, but make sure you don’t add any peat moss or organic matter, that doesn’t help.
-It causes a drainage problem dubbed as “the bathtub effect”, which is capable of killing the plant or stunting its growth.
+Fill up the hole, but don’t add peat moss or organic matter; that doesn’t help.
+It causes a drainage problem dubbed “the bathtub effect,” which can kill the plant or stunt its growth.

-For nourishment, all you need to do is add mulch to it, and of course water it.
+All you need to do for nourishment is add mulch to it and water it.
 It takes just a few seasons for these shrubs to be fully mature.

 There, your evergreen shrubs are in place.
-Now all you have to do is water it regularly, give them time to grow, and enjoy your privacy!
+Now you must water it regularly, give them time to grow, and enjoy your privacy!

 Here are my top 15 picks for fast-growing evergreen shrubs.